MatsuHamalainen/ConvertGroupToSharedMailbox/README.md

 PARAMETERS:

 	.PARAMETER Groups
-	The names of the groups to be converted in quotes separated by commas .PARAMETER Delegate
+	The names of the groups to be converted in quotes separated by commas.
+You should use the groups Display Name with this argument
+	.PARAMETER Delegate
 	Should the users be delegated the right to send on behalf of the created shared mailbox .PARAMETER AutoMap